tsvetanv/order-system-architecture/requirements/README.md

 These documents capture the foundational information required to design, evolve, and validate the system architecture before introducing diagrams, infrastructure, or implementation details.

+## Purpose

-The goal is to:
+The goal of this folder is to:

-- establish a shared domain language
+- establish a shared domain and vocabulary
-- define clear system boundaries
+- define clear system responsibilities and boundaries
-- record initial stakeholder expectations
+- capture stakeholder expectations without committing to solutions prematurely
+- enable **traceability** between requirements ↔ ADRs ↔ C4 models ↔ implementation
-- enable traceability and automation (Architecture as Code)
+- support iterative evolution (Architecture as Code)

 ## Structure